 About heelers

-Rooted in the high-art traditions of post-grunge and garage rock, Heelers is the project of Utah-based multi-instrumentalist, singer, and songwriter Tyrus Watson.
-Formed in 2016, Heelers has pushed the garage sound towards a decidedly emo aesthetic, taking cues from the likes of Manchester Orchestra, Third Eye Blind, and Jimmy Eat World.
-Listen closely - the Heelers sound fuses singable hooks, crunchy chords, and well placed harmony in a fresh-yet-familiar way.
-Over four albums Watson has honed his craft as a homebound, one-man production professional with frequent collaboration and help of friends.
-Heelers is back with "Going Home" in June, 2021.
-For updates, you can follow the band on social media https://www.facebook.com/Heelers on Facebook, https://www.instagram.com/heelersmusic/ on Instagram.
+Rooted in the high-art traditions of post-grunge and garage rock, Heelers is the project of Arizona-based musician and songwriter Tyrus Watson.
+Since 2016 Heelers has pushed the garage sound towards a decidedly emo aesthetic, taking cues from the likes of Manchester Orchestra, Third Eye Blind, and Jimmy Eat World.
+Between collaborations with folk artists Tanner Bingaman and PD Ronstadt, Heelers closed out 2023 with a very arty and self-important rendition of Foo Fighters' Aurora.